Brand Marketing for Engineering Companies – Yuck

 2. Posting on LinkedIn that you just opened a new office.

-3. Brand advertising to large generic groups of people with no obvious fit for your company as a potential client.
+3. Advertising your brand to large generic groups of people with no obvious fit for your company as a potential client.

 Does it matter if you’re inbound marketing focused or outbound-focused?

-Not really I’d say.
+Not really.
 The goals are to (1) make a positive impression and (2) to have potential clients be able to validate your company.
 Both of these goals are applicable to various inbound and outbound strategies.

 Is it worth trying to attribute the amount of impact each marketing activity has?

 No, not for small companies.
-For larger companies (those with say 1000+ employees or over $100M in revenue), yes, I’d say it’s worth trying at a high level.
-For smaller companies, the lack of data and cost of assessing make it not worth the effort IMO.
+For larger companies (those with say 1000+ employees or over $100M in revenue), yes, it’s worth trying at a high level.
+For smaller companies, the lack of data and cost of assessing make it not worth the effort.

 Having said that, you probably do still want to measure overall brand awareness at a basic level.